ewald-lab/ewald-lab-website/handbook/docs/git-repo.md

 * Do not mix analysis inputs and outputs - the input folder should be reserved for external inputs.
 Intermediate results should be written to the outputs folder.
 Take care to give your outputs sensible names so that it's relatively easy for an outsider to guess the contents of the files.
 * Only very small input tables should be committed to the GitHub repo.
 For larger input files, include a download_XXX.sh file that fetches the data from an online repository or use symlinks to an external storage location on the cluster.
 If downloading data from online, download to a subdirectory in the inputs dir (ie. inputs/raw_profiles/) and add the subdir to the .gitignore.
 * If using Jupyter notebooks, avoid committing printed out dataframes or variables, unless it is a highly meaningful result.
 For example print(df) is usually not helpful, but print(f"There were {num_sig} significant perturbations") could be a useful reference.
+* We use the [fork and pull](https://reflectoring.io/github-fork-and-pull/#:~:text=Creating%20a%20fork%20on%20GitHub,to%20the%20fork%20on%20GitHub.) workflow for Github repositories.
+This makes it easier to manage multiple contributors to repositories, and is generally good practice.